 The largest employers today are governmental, health care and automotive manufacturing organizations.
-Since 1995, Detroit-Warren-Livonia MSA has reduced dependence on manufacturing, transportation In 2006, and trade. manufacturing employed 13% of Detroit's workers, down from 20% approximately ten years ago.
+Since 1995, Detroit-Warren-Livonia MSA has reduced its dependence on manufacturing, transportation and trade.
+In 2006. manufacturing employed 13% of Detroit's workers, down from 20% approximately ten years ago.
 In 1995, 19% of Detroit workers were in the trade and transportation industry.
 The leisure/hospitality and professional/ business sectors now employ a larger percentage of Detroit's population.

-The City has had some economic development success in its greater downtown area since the 1990s.
+The City has had some economic development success greater its in downtown area since the 1990s.
 The City is pursuing wireless communications, fuel cell technology, health technology entertainment industries to further diversify its base.